cardano-foundation/CIPs/CIP-0054/README.md

 	"transactions": [
 		{
 			"txHash":  "1507d1b15e5bd3c7827f1f0575eb0fdc3b26d69af0296a260c12d5c0c78239e0",
-			"metadata": <raw metadata from blockchain>
+			"metadata": <raw metadata from blockchain>,
+			"datum": <the datum from the UTXO holding the token, if set>
 		},
 		<more transactions here>
 	],